 Advancing Resource Efficiency in Europe: indicators and waste policy scenarios to deliver a resource efficient and sustainable Europe, European Environmental Bureau

 Commissioned by the European Environmental Bureau, the aim of the project was to examine existing data and literature on waste and resources in the EU and provide commentary in four key areas: the role of resource efficiency indicators in supporting waste policy, in particular by examining the potential for baskets of indicators to assess the impact of policy in a more comprehensive and sophisticated manner; the development of scenarios designed to suggest higher trajectories for improvements in European resource efficiency; the advocacy of a suite of policy tools available to Member States and aimed at delivering the targets suggested across scenarios; and, an assessment of some of the potential impacts on waste and resource use for each scenario using elements of the four key resource efficiency indicators advocated, as well as some economic indicators.
-The recommendations from the report were fed into the policy debate with the opportunities for advancing the resource efficiency agenda clearly presented.
+The recommendations from the

 Closed Loop London – Creating a Secondary Materials Economy for London: Scoping Report, London Sustainable Development Commission